 Whatever form of meditation you do, remember that you can’t do it wrong.
 Whatever you are experiencing is fine.
 Don’t expect to have a totally clear mind or to achieve enlightenment overnight.
 Meditation is a daily discipline that you practice for years, but the benefits are so profound.

-When you first start, 12 to 20 minutes is plenty.
+When you first start, a few minutes is plenty.
 Over time you will find that you will want to meditate longer.
 It is a natural progression.
 I usually set the timer on my iPhone for 20 minutes.

 If you don’t have 20 minutes, just 5 minutes of concentrating on the sensation of your breath either by focusing on the sensation of the air coming in and out of your nose or the sensation of the rise and fall of your chest is better than nothing.